Skip to main content

 • Redirect URI(s) for the OAuth flow

-• Installation scope (if you pick Selected workspaces only, choose the approved workspaces from the list that appears)
+• Installation scope — choose Any workspace or Selected workspaces only (if you pick the latter, select the workspaces from the list that appears)

 • Connection capabilities (read content, update content, insert content, etc.)